Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

-The Basque country, a region in Spain, provides an example where the transition to OSS-based tools and infrastructure has matured to a state where all the public sector uses OSS-based operating systems and productivity suites~\citep{basquegov2018catalog}.
-A partial motive has also been to localize the software to the regional language, further increasing the sense of independence in the region.
+The Basque Country, a region in Spain, provides an example of a transition to OSS-based tools and infrastructure that has matured to the point where all the public sector uses OSS-based operating systems and productivity suites~\cite{basquegov2018catalog}.
+A partial motive has also been to localise the software to the regional language, further increasing the sense of independence in the region.

-Policies in Japan and Korea, the two Asian countries included in the sample, have been formulated with the clear aim of supporting technological independence~\citep{japanministry2022collection, koreangov2020software}.
+Policies in Japan and Korea, the two Asian countries included in the sample, have been formulated with the clear aim of supporting technological independence~\cite{japanministry2022collection, koreangov2020software}.
 In contrast with the rest of the countries in the sample, OSS promotion is aimed at the private sector as part of an industrial strategy.
 Korea, in particular, has invested significant resources and built institutional competence, not to guide public sector users but to support uptake in its tech sector.